Affiliated Faculty Seminar Series

 Each presentation will cover the impact on the IDD population as it relates to their educational experience.
 World-renowned Texas A&M University faculty members will be sharing their research, knowledge, and experiences related to the topic of that month.
 This series is an interactive 1.5-hour seminar designed to increase knowledge and awareness for people with Intellectual and Developmental Disabilities (IDD) among faculty, staff, students, and community members at Texas A&M University and beyond.
 The seminar is meant to promote strong dialogue about issues and information surrounding supporting students with IDD through the education experience.
 In doing so, the CDD Affiliated Faculty Seminar Series will work to promote positive, equitable, accepting attitudes towards people with disabilities on campus, in schools, and in the community.

-- This session has been Postponed : Critical Aspects of Augmentative Communication Interventions for Learners with ASD and IDD (Dr. Ganz)
+- Postponed: Critical Aspects of Augmentative Communication Interventions for Learners with ASD and IDD (Dr. Ganz)

 - Tuesday, June 7th: Promoting the Power of Peers: Peer-Mediated Interventions for Students with IDD (Dr. Perrott/Gilson)

-To participate you must register.
-There are two options per seminar, (1) In-Person and (2) Virtually.
+In order to participate, you must register.
+There are two options per seminar; In-Person and Virtual.
 You must register for each seminar separately.

 - In-Person: Rudder 401 (limited seating)

-If you need accommodations for this program, please contact Meagan Orsag at email@example.com 10 days before your scheduled workshop to discuss.
+If you need accommodations for this program, please contact Meagan Orsag at least 10 days before your scheduled workshop.